-- Row Count-This field displays the number of rows in a table. - Chained Rows-This field displays the number of chained rows in a table. - Avg Row Length-This field displays the average length of rows in a table.
-The length value includes row overhead. - Growth (rows/day)-This field displays a table's growth per day in rows.
-Growth rate is calculated using all statistics collections for an object in the Space Manager repository.
+- Row Count-This field displays the number of rows in a table. - Chained Rows Count-This field displays the number of chained rows in a table. - Average Row Length-This field displays the average length of rows in a table.
+The length value includes row overhead.